 Three trailheads access Munds Mountain.
-I speculate most would come up on the Schnebly Hill Trail accessed off Schnebly Hill Road.
+I speculate most would come up on the Schnebly Hill Trail #158 accessed off Schnebly Hill Road.
 The long approach is up Jack's Canyon.
-The approach given here is the easiest if you have a four wheel drive vehicle.
+The approach given here is the easiest if you have a four-wheel-drive vehicle.

 Follow the official route or just hang a right and head for the edge.
 As stated above, the views are awesome.

-Back up on the saddle I was pretty sure a monsoon was rolling in.
+Back up on the saddle, I was pretty sure a monsoon was rolling in.
 I didn't want to disappoint Tony so I kept on going up without stopping.
-I have to admit it was more then I expected.
+I have to admit it was more than I expected.
 Originally I was saying, I've seen all this stuff man it's no big deal.
 Then I stepped out on the edge of the rim and my mind changed quickly.
 Within minutes it began to rain.
 I shot photos rapidly in sequence, basically hoping to capture a shot.
 We headed back down.
 The thunder paused out of rhythm.
-Then came the down pour.
-We could here the truck alarm across the canyon so it wasn't hard figuring the way back.
-All was good except the rain mudded up the road.
-It was a fun ride home, to put it mildly. - Jul 14 2001 joe bartels
+Then came the downpour.
+We could hear the truck alarm across the canyon so it wasn't hard to figure the way back.
+All was good except the rain muddied up the road.
+It was a fun ride home, to put it mildly.

 Gate Policy: If a gate is closed upon arrival, leave it closed after you go through.
 If it is open, leave it open.
 Leaving a closed gate open may put cattle in danger.
 Closing an open gate may cut them off from water.
 Please be respectful, leave gates as found.